 There are two ways to do this.

-Although as fun as it might seem, jamming or spoofing drone radio signals is highly illegal in most countries including the USA.
+Although as funny as it might seem, jamming or spoofing drone radio signals is highly illegal in most countries, including the USA.

 5. Use trained eagles to capture drones

 Yes, you read that right.
-The Dutch police have partnered up with a raptor training company called Guard From Above to train and use mighty eagles to intercept and take down unauthorized drones.
+The Dutch police partnered with a raptor training company called Guard From Above to train and use mighty eagles to intercept and take down unauthorized drones.

-However, this can only work with drones of smaller size like a Propel Snap 2.0 but with larger drones, the safety of the birds comes into question.
+However, this can only work with drones of smaller sizes like a DJI Mini 2, but with larger drones, the birds’ safety comes into question.

 How to stop drones from flying over your house? – Conclusion